Guozhongyuan/NLP_Stock2Vec/README.md

 - The data is not clean enough, now get "3_2", "10_q", "0_04" in two-words expression.
 - Multi-word expression which has more than two words, such as "COVID_19_pandemic".
 - For known multi-word expression like "the British Museum", we can use them directly.
 - When we can recognize multi-word expression, add a new data processing step to connect multi-word expression by "_".
-After concatenating multi words into one word, then train word2vec.
+After concatenating multi words into one word, we can train word2vec on the newly processed data.

 ### **References**